spullara/mustache.java/README.md

 Documentation:

 - Biggest difference between mustache.js and mustache.java is optional concurrent evaluation
-- Passes all of the `mustache` specification modulo whitespace differences
+- Passes all of the `mustache` [specification tests](https://github.com/mustache/spec) modulo whitespace differences
 - Data is provided via non-private fields, methods or maps
 - Any `Iterable` can be used for list-like behaviors
 - Returning a `Callable` allows for concurrent evaluation if an `ExecutorService` is configured